osmhpi/Prellblock/README.md

 cargo run --bin prellblock-client -- create <turi-address> <id of the new account> <name of the new account> <permission-file>
 ```

 For this, you need a ed25519 key-pair, the public key of which serves as the `PeerId` for the new account.
 Said `PeerId` will be used as the first parameter (after the turi-ipv4-address that is).
-Next you will need to specifiy a name for new account.
-Lastly, you need to specify a path to a permissionfile, similar to the one explained under [Updating accounts](#updating-accounts).
+Next you will need to specifiy a name for the new account.
+Lastly, you need to specify a path to a permission file, similar to the one explained under [Updating accounts](#updating-accounts).

 **NOTE:** If you create an account with the account-type `RPU`, it will immediately be part of the validating set of nodes and will partake in the consenus until it gets removed.

 ##### Deleting accounts

-As an Admin-account, it is possible to delete accounts from the system using the `delete`-subcommand.
+As an admin account, it is possible to delete accounts from the system using the `delete`-subcommand.

 ```sh
 cargo run --bin prellblock-client -- delete <turi-address> <id of the account to delete>
 ```

 The id of the account to delete needs to be a `PeerId` of an existing account in the system.
-Upon successful completion of this commnad, the account with the given `PeerId` will no longer be available for sedning transactions or requests, but the data it has written before can still be queried through other accounts.
+Upon successful completion of this command, the account with the given `PeerId` will no longer be available for sending transactions or requests, but the data it has written before can still be queried through other accounts.

 <!-- ### Profiling

-For testing speed and efficiency of the *prellblock*, there is a tool called [flamegraph-rs/flamegraph](https://github.com/flamegraph-rs/flamegraph).
+For testing speed and efficiency of the Prellblock, there is a tool called [flamegraph-rs/flamegraph](https://github.com/flamegraph-rs/flamegraph).
 You can install it via `cargo install flamegraph`.
 On Linux (Debian) you need to install `linux-perf`, too.
 To generate an interactive graph on **Linux**, run: